 Academy of Hope Public Charter School will serve 220 students in the first year operation and will add additional students per year for each of the 2-5 years of operation.
 The maximum capacity for enrollment is 260 students with maximum anticipated revenue by year five from per pupil revenue is \$ 2,970,767.
 This is calculated using an estimate of \$9,509 per pupil revenue allocation (\$6,709 instructional, \$2800 facilities allocation), and historical escalations of 2%.
 Total revenue by year five with per pupil revenue, private donations and additional government grants is projected to be \$3,750,767.
 In addition to the per pupil allocation for general education, we anticipate receiving additional funding for serving individuals with disabilities and limited or no English proficiency (LEP/NEP).
-Specifically, by year five, we estimate receiving \$59,595 for serving a maximum of ten students with exceptional needs (level 1 and level 2) and \$46,237 for serving a maximum of 10 LEP/NEP students.
-Because additional funding is only available for individuals up to age 21, our projections are much lower than typical charter schools.
+Specifically, by year five, we estimate receiving \$59,595 for serving a maximum of ten students with exceptional needs (level 1 and level 2) and \$46,237 for individuals up to age 21, our projections are much lower than typical charter schools.